Differences Between Border Collies and Australian Shepherds

 Border Collie vs Australian Shepherd - size

-although they are both medium-sized dogs, the Australian Shepherd is heavier and bigger in stature than the Border Collie.
+Although they are both medium-sized dogs, the Australian Shepherd is heavier and larger in stature than the Border Collie.

 As you can see, the Australian Shepherd tends to be a little heavier than the Border Collies, even when they are of approximately the same height.
-This makes it difficult, but a heavier-set dog will imply they are an Australian Shepherd, although both breeds are lithe and sprightly.
+Although difficult to tell without scales, a heavier-set dog will imply they are an Australian Shepherd, although both breeds are lithe and sprightly.

 Border Collie vs Australian Shepherd - character

 The Australian Shepherd is a wonderful guard dog which barks and alerts their owners when intruders arrive.
-This is perfect for those who need a dog that will protect its human companions, act out against any attacker and protect those they consider family.
-On the other hand, the Border Collie is a slightly less watchful guard dog, although it is equally alert, as it is known to bark and raise an alarm when attackers invade.
+This is perfect for those who need a dog to protect their human companions, defend against attackers and protect those they consider family.
+On the other hand, the Border Collie is a slightly less watchful guard dog.
+They are equally alert, as they are known to bark and raise an alarm when attackers approach.

 Whether you choose the Australian Shepherd or the Border Collie, they make for loyal, affectionate and caring pets.
 That is another similarity these two sheepdogs have in common.

-Life expectancy of the Australian Shepherd is also slightly higher than that of the collie, as the Aussie breed can live up to 15 years old on average, whereas the Collie's life expectancy is around 12 years of life.
+Life expectancy of the Australian Shepherd is also slightly higher than that of the Border Collie, as the Aussie breed can live up to 15 years old on average.
+The Collie's life expectancy is around 12 years of life.

 One of the major differences between Australian Shepherds and Border Collies is their intelligence.
 They are both very clever dogs, but a study by the psychologist Stanley Coren puts the Border Collie in the first position as the most intelligent dog in the world.
 The Australian Shepherd is at number 42, meaning it is considered a dog of ‘average working and obedience intelligence’.